Hengle/Folkvangr/Budget/Studio.md

 9:00-5:00rs, weekends off

 ### Pipeline
 The studio atmosphere will be more relaxed and informal than a large studio.
-The goal is to create a pipeline without stiffling micromanagement where employees are respected and entrusted with a greater degree of creative freedom.
+The goal is to create a pipeline without stiffling micromanagement or crunch, where employees are respected and entrusted with a greater degree of creative freedom.

 Deadlines tend to be shorter in the commercial world, so there may still be some real-world limitations.
 Dailies and deliverables would serve to keep everyone updated and on track.